edgedb/easy-edgedb/chapter15/index.md

 If we call it with: `select try((select City filter .name = 'London'));`, the output is `Called!` as we expected.
 The function requires a City as an argument, and then ignores it and returns 'Called!' instead.

-However, note that the input is not optional.
-That means that if you run `select try((select City filter .name = 'Beijing'));`, the output will be {} because we've never inserted any data for the city 'Beijing' in our database (nobody in Bram Stoker's Dracula ever goes to Beijing).
+So far so good, but the input is not optional so what happens if we type `select try((select City filter .name = 'Beijing'));` instead?
+Now the output will be {} because we've never inserted any data for the city 'Beijing' in our database (nobody in Bram Stoker's Dracula ever goes to Beijing).
 So what if we want the function to be called in any case?
 We can put the keyword `optional` in front of the parameter like this:

 ```sdl
 function try(place: optional City) -> str